cal-rmedina/CUDA-samples/README.md

 Each directory, labeled `XX_name`, contains an independent code to check different CUDA implementations, library usage, concepts, etc.

-Additionally each subdirectory has its own:
+Additionally each directory has its own:

 - A `READMEXX.md` file for each code
 - A `Doxyfile` used by Doxygen to generate documentation